SEIR-7-06/react-intro/README.md

 ### React in MVC

-React can be thought of as the "Views" layer.
+React can be thought of as the "Views" layer in MVC.

 React will work with any back-end language, but for React project and in our in-class examples we will be using Mongoose and Express for the models and controllers.